valens200/product_management_api/README.md

 Participating in this interview process over the past days has been a rewarding experience and a valuable journey of growth both professionally and personally.
 The experience was more exciting and insightful than I initially expected.
 I sincerely appreciate the opportunity and would like to thank everyone involved in the process for their time and support.

-In conclusion, this interview journey at Centrika marks not just a milestone but the beginning of a new chapter where I hope to contribute actively and continue learning in a thriving environment.
+In conclusion, this joining the community marks not just a milestone but the beginning of a new chapter where I hope to contribute actively and continue learning in a thriving environment.

 <h1 align = "center" id = "connections">🌐 Let's connect! </h1>